SohamDalal07/PingUS/README.md

-# BackToYou: Secure Lost & Found System
+# PingUS: Secure Lost & Found System

-**BackToYou** is a comprehensive Android application designed to facilitate the reporting and secure recovery of lost and found items.
+**PingUS** is a comprehensive Android application designed to facilitate the reporting and secure recovery of lost and found items.
 It features a robust **"Blind Handshake"** validation workflow to prevent fraudulent claims and ensure items are safely returned to their rightful owners.

 ## 📱 Key Features